 Jump to content

-Sitaara Jones is a Chicago native and enjoys working from home as a mom of two and wife.
+• Sitaara Jones is a Chicago native and enjoys working from home as a mama of three and wife.
 A former third-grade teacher, Sitaara enjoys making the lives of teachers and students healthier through movement and also works as a fitness instructor.

 I took my 4 year old to see The Nutcracker...here's how it went.